 Keeping a live audience engaged can be challenging.
 But a well-designed story quickly connects with your audience and invites them to participate.
-Whether your presentation is in-person or virtual, master Story Design principles and attendees will stay with you to the end.
-Even better, they will be equipped to act!
+Whether your presentation is in-person or virtual, master Story Design principles and take the guess-work out of preparing for an important message.

 Before the workshop begins, we'll take a moment to review the Story Design model, share what's most important for the group to accomplish and set some goals.
 Then get to work!